jorgemb/udacity-deeprl-banana-agent/README.md

 Each event where the agent starts interacting with the environment until the time ends it's called an **episode**.
-With this, the main goal is to write an agent that can learn from this interaction with the environment and to maximize the amount of yellow bananas it can grab before the episode ends.
+With this, the main goal is to write an agent that can learn from this interaction with the environment and to maximize the number of yellow bananas it can grab before the episode ends.
 To this end, the following conditions should be met: